 Free flu shots and basic physical exams offered at ISU/Ada County Health Screening Feb.
 9

-BOISE-Basic physical and dental exams, flu shots while supplies last, and testing for blood sugar levels and cholesterol are included in free services offered at a community health screening Thursday, Feb.
-9, 4-7 p.m., at Whitney United Methodist Church, 3315 W. Overland Rd.
+Basic physical and dental exams, flu shots while supplies last, and onsite testing for blood sugar levels and cholesterol are included in free services offered at a community health screening Thursday, Feb.
+9, 4-7 p.m., at Whitney United Methodist Church, 3315 W. Overland Rd., in Boise.

 The screening is the fourth of six scheduled at various Treasure Valley locations through April for uninsured adults or those who have limited access to preventive health care.
 The Idaho Foodbank will provide free boxes of food for participants.